Kannmu/Kannmu.github.io/docs/GenPlant/README.md

 ### Code Standards

-- Use ES6+ syntax
+- Use ES6+ syntax.
-- Modular design with single responsibility principle
+- Modular design with a single responsibility principle.
-- Detailed JSDoc comments
+- Detailed JSDoc comments.
-- Unified error handling mechanisms
+- Unified error handling mechanisms.

 ### Extension Development

-- **New Plant Types**: Add new archetype types in `parameters.js`
-- **New Growth Algorithms**: Implement new generation logic in `structure.js`
+- **New Growth Algorithms**: Implement new generation logic in `structure.js`.
-- **New Material Effects**: Add new material types in `material.js`
+- **New Material Effects**: Add new material types in `material.js`.
-- **New Geometric Features**: Extend geometry generation in `geometry.js`
+- **New Geometric Features**: Extend geometry generation in `geometry.js`.

 ## 📄 License